 "resp" is a literal string identifying this as a response.

+<type> is "xml", "json" or "cbor" indicating the MQTT payload data type as described in clause 6.5.4.

 The Originator shall subscribe to this Topic (either explicitly or using a wildcarded filter) in order to see the response.